cdracm/cdracm.github.io/_posts/2025-12-18-concurrent.md

 Moral corner.

 1. Never again the concurrent cooperating threads.
-It's too crazy complex to do right in Java.
+   It's too crazy complex to answer these questions in Java:
    - How would several threads help each other?
    - How to distribute work between them safely and non-blockingly?
    - How to ensure the work is distributed to as many CPU cores as possible?